1platform/onebe/docs/classes/Middlewares_ErrorHandlerMiddleware.ErrorHandlerMiddleware.md

 ▸ `Static` **addBeforeHandler**(`handler`): `void`

-Add a handler to the before error handler array.
+Add an error handler function to be run before the final Error Handler Middleware.

 #### Parameters